jcalopes/SalesProject/README.md

 ### Quality Assurance Concepts:

-As the testing plays an important role to ensure that new integrations aren't actually previous features and grant that everything works as expected some **Integration Tests** were performed using JUnit and testContainers libraries to mock the databases used in "production".
+As the testing plays an important role to ensure that new integrations aren't actually breaking the previous features as well as ensuring that everything is working as expected some **Integration Tests** were performed using JUnit and testContainers libraries to mock the databases used in "production".

 ### CI/CD Concepts: